-The primary objective of identifying risks is to detect early and ongoing events and ambiguities that could affect the predetermined objectives of the ocean storage of biomass activity.
+The primary objective of identifying risks is to detect early and ongoing events and ambiguities that could affect the predetermined objectives of the Marine Anoxic Carbon Storage activity.
 Several risks concerning various mCDR approaches have been identified, concerning climate, ecosystems, human health and the lack of adequate regulatory frameworks (Boettcher et al., 2023; Keating-Bitonti et al., 2024; Levin et al., 2023).
-While the scope of this methodology eliminates and limits some of these risks, the ocean storage of biomass approach has its own specific risks which need to be identified, accounted for and mitigated.
+While the scope of this methodology eliminates and limits some of these risks, the Marine Anoxic Carbon Storage approach has its own specific risks which need to be identified, accounted for and mitigated.
 These risks can be categorised into reversal risks, environmental risks and social risks.